llELRAWR408/blooket-cheats/README.md

 this is my cheats that took 5 months to make hopefully i dont get banned

-this is the tutorial on how to download it: press F12 if your on chrome then go to console then
+this is the tutorial on how to download it: press F12 if your on chrome then go to console then paste the blooket.js and press enter. for the blookmarklet thing add it to bookmarks jus watch that on a youtube video or i might make one.

-Keep in mind that these cheats do not contain an update checker (execpt for the userscript), reason being to prevent the GUIs from breaking.
-Occasionally check this repo for any updates that you might miss⚠️